antaripJKashyap/Digital-Strategy-Assistant/docs/rag_infrastructure/standard_chat/data_ingestion/helpers/helper.md

     embeddings: BedrockEmbeddings
 ) -> None:
     """
-    Store course data from an S3 bucket into a PGVector-backed vector store.
+    Store data from an S3 bucket into a PGVector-backed vector store.

     This function:
       1. Initializes a PGVector instance using the provided configuration.